Fildrance/swagger-codegen/samples/client/petstore/csharp-dotnet-core/docs/clients/PetApi.md

 <a name="updatepetwithform"></a>
 # **UpdatePetWithForm**
-> void UpdatePetWithForm (string petId, string name, string status, CancellationToken ct)
+> void UpdatePetWithForm (long? petId, string name, string status, CancellationToken ct)

 Updates a pet in the store with form data